includeos/IncludeOS/README.md

     $ git clone https://github.com/hioa-cs/IncludeOS
     $ cd IncludeOS
     $ ./install.sh
+Note: install.sh will install many packages, and as such parts will require sudo access.

 ### The script is supposed to...:
 * Install any tools required for building and running IncludeOS, including GCC and Qemu.